Written by Christopher Nye,

 Make sure your budget is firmly set in stone by locking in a fixed exchange rate for no further fees.
 Find out how in the free Property Buyer’s Guide to Currency.

 That isn’t the only helpful new technology on offer.
-Property websites like Rightmove are dramatically improving mapping technology and data, allowing you to target the kind of property you want in the precise area you want, without being dependent on the estate agent’s promises.
+Property websites like Rightmove are dramatically improving mapping technology and data, allowing you to target the kind of property you want in the precise area you want.

 Suppose you want a two-bedroom flat along the railway line into Gatwick Airport, or a £300,000 house on the northern side of the River Thames in Oxford?
 No problem, draw it on the map, enter your property requirements and only those houses will appear.